dhis2/app-hub/README.md

 # TO DO

-- [ ] Update the README to the changes the after merging the sub-packages
 - [ ] Fix tests after merge
 - [ ] Split up the deployment work so that Travis builds the frontend, and runs the test against the backend, if both pass, deploy the